QuantumPhotonicsLab/readPTU/README.md

 Raphaël Proux - 12/10/2017 - first release with T2 mode only and support of Hydraharp v2 tested, Hydraharp v1 and Picohard untested (but implemented).

 Raphaël Proux - 18/10/2017 - tested on windows 7 64 bits!
 It works!! (you need to add ```import setuptools``` in the python build file though).

+Guillem Ballesteros-Garcia and Raphaël Proux - 18/12/2017 - very optimised version with new algorithms (ring, symmetric) and new functionnalities (timetrace channel selection, post-selection).
+Also was put in a package style to import it easily on new machines.